 Our recent past is merely a paltry precursor to a much hotter future.
 In a 2019 study, researchers at Princeton University found that as global temperatures increase, heat waves will become more frequent and the time between them will become shorter.

-In a 2016 post, Hansen warned that “the tropics and the Middle East in summer are in danger of becoming practically uninhabitable by the end of the century if business-as-usual fossil fuel emissions continue.”
+In a 2016 post, climate scientist James Hansen warned, “the tropics and the Middle East in summer are in danger of becoming practically uninhabitable by the end of the century if business-as-usual fossil fuel emissions continue.”

-A study released by the Union of Concerned Scientists in July 2019 finds a dramatic increase in dangerous heat index days because of combined higher temperatures and humidity.
+A study released by the Union of Concerned Scientists in July 2019 found a dramatic increase in dangerous heat index days because of combined higher temperatures and humidity.
 The researchers found that by mid-century, in the United States, days with 105-degree heat index temperatures will triple.
-In the current climate, central Wisconsin averages just a few days per summer with heat index temperatures over 100 degrees.
-By 2050 this number may jump to 20, and by 2085 there may be more than 40 days each year with heat index temperatures in Wisconsin of 100 degrees plus.

-Research released around the same time by Swiss Federal Institute of Technology in Zurich, Switzerland, concluded that in general cities climates will shift 600 miles southward by mid century.
-By 2050 Minneapolis’ warmest month will increase from 80 F to 90+ F.
+Research released around the same time by the Swiss Federal Institute of Technology in Zurich, Switzerland, concluded that in general, cities’ climates will shift 600 miles southward by mid-century.
+By 2050, Minneapolis’ warmest month will increase from 80 F to 90+ F.

 Dallas, Texas, currently has just a few days above 105 degrees Fahrenheit per year.
-By 2050 that number is expected to jump to nearly 30 — and by 2100 it may catapult to 60 or more days, according to the nonprofit Climate Central.
-You can check how your city’s heat is projected to change in the future here and here.
+By 2050, that number is expected to jump to nearly 30 — and by 2100 it may catapult to 60 or more days, according to the nonprofit Climate Central.

 What are the consequences of extreme heat?